Venezuelan refugee crisis: 2024 political crisis

-Following the announcement of results of the 28 July 2024 Venezuelan presidential election, a national and international political crisis developed.
+Following the announcement of results of the July 28, 2024, Venezuelan presidential election, a national and international political crisis developed.
 Concerns about another refugee crisis have emerged since the election; millions of people who expected change from the election are likely to flee to countries that are already strained from accepting large numbers of Venezuelan immigrants.
 Such a large migration would exacerbate the border crisis in the US and have a "devastating effect" on other countries in Latin America.

-Following on the repression and crackdown on dissent by the Maduro administration, a Meganálisis poll of 1,007 people from 8 August to 11 August indicated that over 40% of Venezuelans intend to leave the country soon.
+Following on the repression and crackdown on dissent by the Maduro administration, a Meganálisis poll of 1,007 people from August 8 to 11 indicated that over 40% of Venezuelans intend to leave the country soon.
 Meganálisis's results show that 600,000 Venezuelans intend to emigrate by mid-September, and another 930,000 hope to emigrate by December, joining the already 7.7 million in the Venezuelan diaspora.